digitalfabrik/integreat-cms/docs/src/api-docs.rst

          "title": String,                // The title of this location "modified_gmt": String,         // Deprecated field
-         "last_updated": String,         // When the location translation was last updated, in ISO 8601 "published_at": String,         // Publication date of this location translation, in ISO 8601 "meta_description": String,     // The meta description of this location "excerpt": String,              // An excerpt from the content of the location "content": String,              // The content of the location
+         "last_updated": String,         // When the location translation was last updated, in ISO 8601 "published_at": String,         // First publication date of this location translation, in ISO 8601 "meta_description": String,     // The meta description of this location "excerpt": String,              // An excerpt from the content of the location "content": String,              // The content of the location